kleph/dcos-docs/1.10/developing-services/index.md

 menu_order: 160
 ---

-This section describes the developer-specific DC/OS components, explaining what is necessary to package and provide your own service on DC/OS.
+DC/OS includes a service packaging specification and a [repository](/docs/1.10/administering-clusters/repo/) that catalogs those packages.
+This section describes what is necessary to package and provide your own service on DC/OS.

-The Mesosphere Datacenter Operating System (DC/OS) provides the optimal user experience possible for orchestrating and managing a datacenter.
-If you are an Apache Mesos developer, you are already familiar with developing a framework.
-DC/OS extends Apache Mesos by including a web interface for health checks and monitoring, a command-line, a service packaging description, and a [repository](/docs/1.10/administering-clusters/repo/) that catalogs those packages.

-# <a name="universe"></a>Package Repositories
+# <a name="universe"></a>Universe package repository

 The DC/OS Universe contains all of the services that are installable on DC/OS.
 For more information on DC/OS Universe, see the [GitHub Universe repository](https://github.com/mesosphere/universe).

-All packaged services are required to meet a certain standard as defined by Mesosphere.
-For details on submitting a DC/OS service, see [Getting Started with Universe](https://github.com/mesosphere/universe/blob/version-3.x/docs/tutorial/GetStarted.md).

 # DC/OS service structure

-Each DC/OS service in the Universe repo is comprised of JSON configuration files.
+Each DC/OS service in the Universe is comprised of JSON configuration files.
 These files are used create the packages that are installed on DC/OS.

 | Filename               | Description                                                                                              | Required |
 |------------------------|----------------------------------------------------------------------------------------------------------|----------|